Updated: Jul 25

 As a career guidepost, one should opportunistically consider industries and companies providing significant compensation upside with manageable downside.
 That is, one should view their career through a convex lens.

 In our article Scale and Resilience, we introduce the reader to scale and creating resilience in our lives.
-We also introduce the reader to the antifragile concept in a broad context.
+We also introduce the reader to the antifragile concept (also known as convexity) in a broad context.
 In this article, we show how we may apply antifragile thinking to the career decisions we make.
 We will start by defining antifragile.
 Then we will provide examples, starting with fragile (or concave) based careers, followed by antifragile (or convex) based careers.
 Antifragile systems created a naturally regenerative outcome,

 According to N.N.
 Taleb and in his book Antifragile:

 "Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder, and stressors and love adventure, risk, and uncertainty.
 Yet, in spite of the ubiquity of the phenomenon, there is no word for the exact opposite of fragile.
 Let us call it antifragile.
 Antifragility is beyond resilience or robustness.
 The resilient resists shocks and stays the same; the antifragile gets better"

 In my finance experience, the classic way of thinking about antifragility is in the context of bond convexity.
 Convexity is a measure of the curvature, or the degree of the curve, in the relationship between bond prices and bond yields.
 Investment professionals know the value of a convex bond – it gains more from falling rates than it loses from rising ones.
 According to N. N. Taleb, people and institutions can and should position themselves to be convex.
 Indeed, they should be antifragile – ready to gain from disorder or uncertainty.